 According to our analysis, the following products are affected by the vulnerability:

-- LANCOM routers with LCOS up to and including version 10.50 (as of september 2023)
+- LANCOM routers with LCOS up to and including version 10.80 REL (as of November 2023)

 - LANCOM XS-6128QF with LCOS SX 5.x